johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This do-file calls up 8 separate do files, each of which operates in its own folder.
 Before running the do-file, make sure that all the file paths are correct and the following instructions for downloading data from online are followed, with the downloaded data files sitting in the correct folder.
+Because this do-file also automatically places a final version of the dataset in the folder where the model will be run, make sure that file extention exists as well.

+This file also creates "alcohol_noborders.dta", which is identical to "alcohol.dta", but with the IL dependent variables calculated using only driving fatalities from internal counties in IL.

 ##### "Dataset Construction - FARS.do"